Saleem Marsoof: Judiciary

 In March 2004, Marsoof was elevated to the judiciary in the capacity as the President of the Court of Appeal of Sri Lanka.
 He delivered a large number of landmark judgments particularly on constitutional and administrative law issues during his very short stay at the helm of the Court of Appeal.
 In February 2005, he was promoted as a Judge of the Supreme Court of Sri Lanka, which is the apex court of the country, which position he still holds.
 His dedication and erudition has enabled him to distinguishing himself as one of the most independent and respected judges of that Court.

 In 2014, Marsoof was appointed as Acting Chief Justice of Sri Lanka.

 Apart from his judicial work, Marsoof has been involved in social mobility and law reform initiatives, and is currently the Chairman of the Committee appointed by the Government to suggest amendments to the Muslim Marriage and Divorce Act in force in Sri Lanka.

+Marsoof was a Judge on the Supreme Court of Fiji from 2011-2015.